HelenDrug/100-days-of-code/log.md

 ### Day 49: April 17, 2020
 ##### JavaScript, React
 **Today's Progress**: Continued to watch React course at Pluralsight.
 Continued to refresh knowledge about Object data structure in JavaScript and worked under web page.

+### Day 50: April 18, 2020
+##### React
+**Today's Progress**: Continued to watch React course at Pluralsight and was working with data by making a small app.
+But the most exciting is that today is 50 DAYS out of 100! that im coding for at least 1 hour!!!!!
+YAY me - halfway through :)